 Being at the meeting point of differing cultures and empires, it has been the site of numerous battles on the steppes and has been under the rule of the Turkic, Mongol, and Tibetan empires, before the Chinese.

 It had heated up as we’d lost altitude and we were back in the early 30’s Celsius.
 Calvin had been before so knew a hostel in the Old Town and how to get there.
 He was heading out of town on a night train but was keen to head to the hostel and hang out until he needed to depart.
 He was insistent he could get us there on a bus and we had no need to take a taxi.
-We think he got us off at the wrong stop but he did successfully navigate us there after we quite a long hot walk with the rucksacks on.
+We think he got us off at the wrong stop but he did successfully navigate us there after quite a long hot walk with the rucksacks on.

 The hostel is split into 2 parts and we ended up in the smaller back part which was a 2 storey building with varying configurations of rooms wrapped around a small courtyard.
 We’d got 2 toilets and showers between us, which appeared a better ratio than the main part.

-We freshened up and then headed out with Calvin as we had ideas about having a bite to eat or a drink together.
+We freshened up and then headed out with Calvin.
+We had ideas about having a bite to eat or a drink together.
 In the end he enjoyed introducing us to the backstreets of the Old Town and taking us to Kashgar’s most famous tourist sight – Id Kah Mosque.
-The largest mosque in China, it was built in 1442 and it is a distinctive yellow brick building in Central Asian style.
+The largest mosque in China, it was built in 1442 and is a distinctive yellow brick building in Central Asian style.
 We hung out on seats next to it and shared a cold drink while letting some local kids play with Marie’s camera (which stayed safely around her neck, but they loved taking photos).

 After saying goodbye to Calvin that evening we went out to find dinner.
 It was a challenge (as it was to be for our whole stay in Kashgar).
 Marie was in no mood to risk her stomach and the options we could find looked dubious, small shops not doing anything much by way of trade.
 Eventually, just as we were on the verge of passing on dinner entirely, in the busier area we found a noodle café with a good turnover of local people.
 It was fresh and good, but even after sticking to noodles and veggies Marie’s stomach wasn’t overly thrilled.

 There has been much media attention recently on the number of Uighur Muslims and other Muslims in re-education programmes in the far West of China.
-Like in Tashkurgan there was a heavy police presence, but in Kashgar it is supplemented in the Old Town by police checks around the perimeter were locals had to scan their ID cards.
+Like in Tashkurgan there was a heavy police presence, but in Kashgar it is supplemented in the Old Town by police checks around the perimeter where locals had to scan their ID cards.
 As foreigners we didn’t have to go through these, we could just walk round them.